Getting your paperwork together is pretty easy.

 iii) Once you have completed the NoIM, signed it and had your signature witnessed, it needs to be emailed back to Simple Ceremonies (email@example.com) along with your ID (Passport OR Birth Certificate AND Drivers Lic.) and Divorce/ Death certificate(s) if applicable.

 iv) The Notice of Intended Marriage must then be returned to me at least one calendar month prior to your ceremony.

 NB.
-Once you have emailed your Notice of Intended Marriage you will need to bring the original with you (along with your other documentation, such as passports OR birth certificates etc) on your wedding day.
+Once you have emailed your Notice of Intended Marriage you will need to bring the original with you (along with your other documentation, such as passports OR birth certificates & drivers Licences and divorce/death certificate if applicable) on your wedding day.

 v) Once received we will respond (within 24 hours) and confirm that your Notice of Intended Marriage has been received.